sodevious/sass-bootstrap-starter-kit/README.md

 ### Suggestions:

-* If you have the Sass [ruby gem](https://rubygems.org/gems/sass/versions/3.4.21) installed, you can compile sass with `sass src/sass:static/css --watch --style nested --sourcemap=none`
+* If you have the Sass [ruby gem](https://rubygems.org/gems/sass/versions/3.4.21) installed, you can compile sass with `sass sass:css --watch --style nested --sourcemap=none`
 * Comment out any of the files in the Bootstrap manifest that you won't need!
 * Comment out any of the files in the font-awesome manifest that you won't need!
 * Instead of using the `bootstrap.min.js` file, just use the js files that you will actually need.